 1) Identify the right buy based on objectives

 5) Market the property at the eventual sale

 1) Halcyon in Midtown East.
 Represented multiple buyers with deals between $1.7 million to $5 million.
 Reserved property at pre-construction stage with 20 percent down.
 Balance at closing 2 years later.
-Apartment has been rented to multiple high quality tenants since then.
+Always rented with strong cashflow to owner.